 Siah Bisheh is a small village along the road of Chalus.
 It’s deep within the mountains and almost always covered with a blanket of fog.
 Famous for its local-made dairy products, we would always make a stop here to purchase a bucket of their finest yogurt when I was a child.
 The thick sour taste still lingers in my mouth…

-Chalus is basically a village in the north of Iran, right before the Caspian sea which was later connected to Karaj and consequently Tehran through the Alborz mountains.
-It took years to construct it as it curves around rocky mountains and sometimes goes right through them via numerous tunnels.
-It’s winding, narrow and and possibly dangerous if you’re not a careful driver, but nevertheless offers stunning panoramas with every turn.
+Chalus is a village in northern Iran, before the Caspian Sea, later connected to Karaj and then Tehran through the Alborz Mountains.
+It took many years to construct it as curves around Rocky Mountains and sometimes through multiple tunnels through them.
+If you are not a rigorous driver, road is possibly dangerous.
+However, it offers an eye-catching panorama with every turn.